Pyeongchang County

-Pyeongchang (/,pjʌŋ'tʃɑːŋ/ pyung-CHAHNG, /ko/; in full, Pyeongchang-gun /ko/) is a county in the province of Gangwon-do, South Korea, located in the Taebaek Mountains region.
+Pyeongchang (/uslang,pjʌŋ'tʃɑːŋ/ pyung-CHAHNG, /ko/; in full, Pyeongchang-gun /ko/) is a county in the state of Gangwon, South Korea, located in the Taebaek Mountains region.
 It is home to several Buddhist temples, including Woljeongsa.
 It is about 180 km east southeast of Seoul, the capital of South Korea, and connected by expressways and high-speed passenger railways.
 Pyeongchang's slogan, "Happy 700 Pyeongchang", is taken from its average elevation of approximately 700 m.

 Pyeongchang hosted the 2018 Winter Olympics and the 2018 Winter Paralympics.
 It was officially rebranded as "PyeongChang" (with a capital 'C') for the purposes of the 2018 Games, in order to avoid confusion with Pyongyang in North Korea.

 History

 Pyeongchang region was ruled by the Goguryeo Dynasty during the Three Kingdoms period, and it was called Uk-o-hyeon (욱오현).
 After the Silla dynasty conquered the Goguryeo Dynasty and Baekje Dynasty, it was renamed Baek-o-hyeon (백오현).

 After the Goryeo Dynasty was established, it renamed Pyeongchang-hyeon.
 Then, it was under control of Wonju.
 When a 10-provincial system was enforced, the north of Pyeongchang region was involved in Sakbang-do, and the south of the region was involved in Jungwon-do.
 When a new administrative system was carried out by King Hyeonjong, the east of the region was involved in Dong-gyeo, and the rest of it was included in Yanggwang-do.
 An administrator for the region was sent from the central government, and it became independent of Wonju in 1299.

 When the Joseon Dynasty was founded in 1392, the region was promoted from a hyeon to a county (gun).
 After the territory was divided into 8 Provinces under the reign of King Taejong, it was involved in Gangwon-do.
 After the territory was divided into 23 districts in 1895 with the 8-provincial system abolished, it was included in Chugju-bu.
 When a 13-provincial system was enacted in 1896, it was involved in Gangwon-do.